 Just to be clear, I want this industry to thrive, and for the companies that provide these services to be sustainable.
 That means side-hustlers get extra ways to earn money and companies who need these services have firms they can trust.
 As things stand I wouldn’t trust Spare5 to even help my nan cross the road in one piece!
 All I see is a pattern of decline.

 First, a messy attempt to up the threshold to $5, followed by a reversal.

 Then, stopping the referral program without any warning.

 Then, geo-blocking without any warning and not even a notice when it happens.
-And it doesn’t appear as if they’re going to pay what they owe.

 On top of that they’re now closing down their Facebook page.
 I’ve just checked their Twitter account now and even that’s not been updated since February 2nd 2018, meaning it’s been almost 2 years as I write this.
 They were never particularly active on their before, but at least do a tweet telling people you’re not currently maintaining your Twitter profile, it doesn’t look good to suddenly disappear.
 Here’s the latest tweet as it stands.

 For a company clearly terrible at sending emails about things that are hugely important, at least have a member of staff take the two minutes it takes to do a tweet now and again.
 If people need to go looking for communication from an organisation, Twitter is a place they will check.

 Based on my experience over the last few years I couldn’t possibly recommend Spare5 to anyone who is thinking of joining, as it stands right now.
 There’s far better companies to go with for micro-tasks, such as Clickworker, OneSpace, Microworkers, PrizeRebel, Appen, and others.
 It’s important to say Spare5 never failed to pay me while I was a member.
 But earnings have always been low.
 And actions speak louder than words.
 The way they’ve treated members multiple times now speaks volumes in my opinion.